feast-dev/feast/README.md

 cp .env.sample .env
 ```

-The `.env` should be configured based on your environment.
-A GCP service account can be added if BigQuery will be used for historical serving (storing and retrieving training data).
+The `.env` file can optionally be configured based on your environment.

 Bring up Feast:
 ```